xing/hops/packages/graphql/README.md

 - Faster execution of component integration test using local mock data sets
 - Mock data set support to prove experimental/feature functionality thesis

-You can configure one or more GraphQL server URLs to merge them together to a larger schema (also known as [schema stitching](https://www.apollographql.com/docs/graphql-tools/schema-stitching.html)).
+You can enable mocking by configuring a file that exports an executable schema.
+Read more about [schema stitching](https://www.apollographql.com/docs/graphql-tools/schema-stitching.html) and check out [this blog post](https://blog.hasura.io/the-ultimate-guide-to-schema-stitching-in-graphql-f30178ac0072) for more examples.

 **Supports Local GraphQL Playground against your GraphQL schema**